staceyhs/roboger_neighborhood/README.md

 * _Numbers that contain a 1 are replaced with "Beep!"_
     **Input:** 14
     **Output:** Beep!
-* _If the number does not contain a 1, 2, or 3 will display a list of values._
+* _If the number does not contain a 1, 2, or 3 it will remain as is._
     **Input:** 5
     **Output:** 0, Beep!, Boop!, Won't you be my neighbor?, 4, 5

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+_The submit button refuses to actually use the animation that I want it to.
+Buttons and I never seem to get along in these projects, but otherwise it functions perfectly._

 ## Support and contact details